-Selling a home with a Help to Buy Equity Loan
+Selling a home with Help to Buy Equity Loan

 The Help to Buy equity loan can be a great help to buyers for whom homeownership seems an impossible ask.
-But while the scheme is well publicised not a lot is known about what happens when you come to sell your home.
-If you are thinking of applying for an equity loan and are wondering how this could affect you moving forward therefore, or are already part of the scheme and thinking of selling your property – read on.
+But while the scheme is well publicised not a lot is known about what happens when you come to sell your Help to Buy property.
+If you are thinking of applying for an equity loan and are wondering how this could affect you moving forward or are already part of the scheme and thinking of selling your property – read on.

 The Help to Buy equity loan in brief

 With a Help to Buy equity loan, you can borrow up to 20% of the value of the property interest-free for the first five years, which means that you could buy a home with just a 5% deposit, and a mortgage for the remaining 75%.
 You must be a first-time buyer and there are price caps depending on where you live.
 For more details of eligibility and regional price caps see our guide Help to Buy equity loan 2021-2023.

 Do I have to pay back my Help to Buy equity loan before I sell?

 The Help to Buy Equity loan must be repaid after 25 years or at the same time as you sell your home.